antonioiagolg/goat-book/README.md

 * Unit tests give us the fast feedback, what are the behaviors we want to have in our feature (the functional test).

 * Don't test implementation, but test behaviors (check what we should have, not how we should have)

+* Always do a commit before refactor.
+We might brake things during the refactor, and we need to have a safe checkpoint in case of a huge mess.